Udarata Menike: Services

-The train offers three classes: 1st, 2nd and 3rd, The latter sometimes gets very crowded and carries only basic facilities.
+The train offers three classes: 1st, 2nd and 3rd, The latter sometimes gets crowded and carries only basic facilities.
 The train also includes a buffet car.

 The observation saloon has been removed since the introduction of Class S12 DMUs.

 Route

 The Udarata Menike travels the length of Sri Lanka Railways' Main Line through the hill country.

-The Udarata Menike begins its eastbound service at Colombo Fort Station and runs east and north past the centers of Ragama, Gampaha, Veyangoda, and Polgahawela.
+The Udarata Menike begins its eastbound service at Colombo Fort Station and runs east and north past the centres of Ragama, Gampaha, Veyangoda, and Polgahawela.
 At Rambukkana, the Main Line begins its steep climb into the hills of the upcountry.
 Between Balana and Kadugannawa, the track clings to the side of sheer cliffs, providing views of Batalegala ('Bible' Rock).
-The train then continues its climb through the scenic tea country, connecting local market centers at Gampola, Nawalapitiya, and Hatton before reaching Nanu-Oya.
+The train then continues its climb through the scenic tea country, connecting local market centres at Gampola, Nawalapitiya, and Hatton before reaching Nanu-Oya.
 This is the connection to the former colonial resort of Nuwara Eliya, still visited for its temperate climate, classic hotels, and British-style gardens.
 The Udarata Menika continues its ascent to the summit at Pattipola, 1898 m above sea level, before descending past Bandarawela to Badulla railway station.
 In the upcountry, passengers can view the tea gardens, mountains, valleys, and waterfalls.